 It is common practice for content owners to incorporate a master Watermark Identifier in the copy of the movies that they are shipping to operators.
-It provides them with means to track which resellers have been pirated in order to ask them to adopt relevant security countermeasures.
-Such master Watermark Identifiers are embedded in very high quality content and fidelity is therefore of paramount importance.
-In this case, fast turnaround processing time is not as critical as in other application use cases.
-The watermark embedding process can be performed offline and watermark detection results can be returned after a few days.
+It provides them with means to track performed offline and watermark detection results can be returned after a few days.